oysstu/LabVIEW-libsvm/README.md

 Sparse is only necessary for datasets consisting of an extremely large number of features, where many features are zeros.

 ### Installation
-1. Download .vipm file on the [release page](https://github.com/oysstu/LabVIEW-libsvm/releases)
+1. Download the newest .vip file on the [release page](https://github.com/oysstu/LabVIEW-libsvm/releases)
 2. Open and install the file with VI package manager (VIPM)

 This includes all necessary binaries and OpenG dependencies (note: internet access required for automatic download of OpenG).
 The binaries themselves is also supplied in a separate achive, for those that prefer to use the library without installing.